arvidjohansen/flask-template-students/README.md

 python3 app.py
 ```

-but first you have to install the modules in requirements3.txt by running
+but first you have to install the modules in requirements.txt by running

 ```cmd
 pip install -r requirements.txt
 ```